Connect to AWS and send data to Splunk Observability Cloud 🔗

 If you can’t connect AWS to Splunk Observability Cloud, see Troubleshoot your AWS connection.

-CloudWatch Metric Streams send metrics to a Kinesis Data Firehose stream, so you can see and act on them faster than is possible when metrics are collected by polling the API at specified intervals, because stream functionality greatly reduces latency.
-Each metric stream generates its own set of metrics.
+Rather than polling for metrics data at specified intervals, CloudWatch Metric Streams sends metrics to a Kinesis Data Firehose stream, reducing latency.
 See Low Latency Observability Into AWS Services With Splunk in the DevOps blog for more information.

-Although metric streams are more efficient than API polling, CloudWatch metric streams also have constraints you should consider.
+Although Metric Streams are more efficient than API polling, consider the constraints below.

 CloudWatch Metric Streams do not support filtering based on resource tags.
 Configuration applies to individual services, and all resources that report metrics from a configured service stream those metrics.
 If you filter data based on tags, your costs for Amazon CloudWatch and Splunk Infrastructure Monitoring might increase.

-See After connecting to AWS for an overview of the actions you can perform after you connect Observability Cloud to AWS.
+See Leverage data from integration with AWS for an overview of what you can do after you connect Observability Cloud to AWS.

-For instructions on how to import AWS metrics and metadata or AWS tag and log information using namespaces and filters, see Monitor Amazon Web Service.
+Learn about our AWS Infrastructure Monitoring options.
+You’ll find instructions on how to import AWS metrics and metadata, or AWS tag and log information using namespaces and filters.